danbernier/zombie_scout/README.md

 ## Installation

+The basics:

+    gem install 'zombie_scout'

-It's super-early!
-But if you don't mind living with a few bugs, add this to your Gemfile:
+Or, add this to your Gemfile:

     gem 'zombie_scout', github: 'danbernier/zombie_scout'

-I'll push to rubygems soon.

 ## Usage